weicheng2138/nuxt3-eslint-starter/README.md

 }
 ```

 Optional: We use eslint to format the code officially.
-There are settings that you may want to disable.
+There are some settings that you may want to disable.
 1. On macOS - Code > Preferences > Settings
 2. Search `Prettier:Require Config` uncheck it in your workspace
 ```json